sensoyyasin/ssh/README.md

 # ssh

-If you want to find your ssh key instantly and see it as a .txt on Desktop, run this script
+It allows you to quickly find your SSH key and then view it as a .txt file on the desktop.